-In the event that 3 or more cases are identified within the workplace within a span of 14 days the employer should report this cluster to the Long Beach Department Health and Human Services 562- 570-INFO.
-Employees who have contact with others are offered, at no cost, an appropriate face covering that covers the nose and mouth.
-The covering is to be worn by the employee at all times during the workday except where the employee is working in a vehicle, office, or room alone.
-Employees who have been instructed by their medical provider that they should not wear a face covering should wea a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
-A drape that is form fitting under the chin is preferred.
-Masks with one-way valves should not be used.
-Employers should consider where disposable glove use may be helpful to supplement frequent handwashing or use of hand sanitizer; examples are for employees who are screening others for symptoms or handling commonly touched items.
-All workstations are separated by at least six feet.
-Distribution areas (for curbside pickup), break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: ☐ Distribution area ☐ Break rooms □ Restrooms □ Other In compliance with wage and hour regulations, breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times.
-Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms to assure that masks are worn consistently and correctly. u Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are allowed frequent breaks to wash their hands.
-A copy of this protocol has been distributed to each employee.
-To the extent possible, each worker is assigned their own tools, equipment and defined workspace.
-Sharing held items is minimized or eliminated.
-Workers are provided time during their shifts to implement cleaning practices.
-Cleaning assignments should be assigned during working hours as part of the employee's job duties.
-All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
-Optional-Describe other measures:
+- Employees are instructed to wash or replace their face coverings daily. - Employers should consider where disposable glove use may be helpful to supplement frequent handwashing or use of hand sanitizer; examples are for employees who are screening others for symptoms or handling commonly touched items. - All workstations are separated by at least six feet. - Distribution areas (for curbside pickup), break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: - Distribution area - Break rooms - □ Restrooms - Other - In compliance with wage and hour regulations, breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times. - Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms to assure that masks are worn consistently and correctly. - Disinfectant and related supplies are available to employees at the following location(s): - □ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): - Employees are allowed frequent breaks to wash their hands.
+A copy of this protocol has been distributed to each employee. - □ To the extent possible, each worker is assigned their own tools, equipment and defined workspace.
+Sharing held items is minimized or eliminated. - □ Workers are provided time during their shifts to implement cleaning practices.
+Cleaning assignments should be assigned during working hours as part of the employee's job duties. - All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties. - Provide resources to promote workers' personal hygiene.
+This will include tissues, no-touch trash cans, hand soap, adequate time for handwashing, alcohol-based hand sanitizers, disinfectants, and disposable towels. - Adjust in-person meetings, if they are necessary, to ensure physical distancing and use smaller individual meetings at facilities to maintain physical distancing guidelines. - □ Optional-Describe other measures: